-- Museo Nacional de Ciencias Naturales (MNCN-CSIC), Paleobotany and fossil invertebrates collection Madrid 28006.
-Spain - csantos@mncn.csic.es
+- 1 Museo Nacional de Ciencias Naturales (MNCN-CSIC) 28006.
+Spain

 During the last eight years, human and material resources at the MNCN-CSIC have decreased dramatically because of the economic crisis.
 Because of human resources constraints, response to users could be affected.
 To face the problem, in 2008, a protocol to take low-quality digital images of specimens and their labels began to be tested and implemented, to gradually reduce specimen's handling.
 The final goal is to speed up the process of collections' management, easily and low cost, and gradually restrict handling fossils to the moments of scientific stays, departure and entrance of loans, preservation tasks, and security reviews in order to speed up responses to users.